 The Shaws started out with limited technology and humble ambitions for the company.
 “When we started in the business we were on ADSL with a single business line, we started with the goal of maybe doing 150 coffees a week out of the bike shop to service cyclists after they’d finished their training rides.
 And we were on some antiquated, inflexible point of sale and accounting stuff,” says Arthur.
 That all changed very quickly when it became clear that there was high demand for a café, particularly in peak times.
-So very quickly, they moved to point of sale desktops, tablets and mobile handsets across various platforms, all enabled by the nbn™.
-“Now we’re doing around 55,000 coffees a year.
-So our original forecast sort of has exploded on the cafe side of things.”
+So very quickly they moved to point-of-sale desktops, tablets and mobile handsets across various platforms, all enabled by the nbn network “Now we’re doing around 55,000 coffees a year.
+So our original forecast sort of has exploded on the café side of things.

 Getting on the tech track

 “We’re very conscious of being able to introduce new technologies allowing our customers to place their order.
-And on the bike side of the business we’re also going to evolve.
-And it’s again, with nbn™ being the foundation that allows us to do this.”
+And on the bike side of the business we’re evolving.
+And it’s again, with the nbn network being the foundation that allows us to do this.”

-So where is nbn™ taking Gove Cycles?
+So where is the nbn network taking Gove Cycles?

-Now that the nbn™ is here, nothing is holding them back.
+Now that the nbn network is here, nothing is holding them back.